Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 So when that is the case, something very helpful is to audit your easy running with heart rate.

 - 220 minus your age = your max heart rate

 And your easy running should be at 60-75% of your max heart rate.
 So for me, since I am 38, so my max heart rate is 182.
 And my easy run heart rate should be at around 137 (75% of max heart rate).

 You don’t need to be glued to your watch, but I think anyone who is guilty of running their easy runs too hard and basically doing all of their runs in the grey zone (medium-hard effort), would find it helpful to have heart rate accountability during their runs.

-This allows us to build our aerobic base and to recovery quicker from workouts.
+Committing to an easy run pace on specific days in a training program allows a runner to build our aerobic base and to recover quicker from workouts.
 After a hard workout, instead of taxing ourselves with another “hard to our body” effort, we want to just take that next run to let the blood flowing and to build aerobic fitness in our easy zone.

 View this post on Instagram

 How Slow is Too Slow?